Berserk (manga): Plot

-Guts is born from the corpse of his hanged mother and raised by Gambino, an abusive mercenary captain.
+Guts is born from the corpse of his hanged mother and is raised by Gambino, an abusive mercenary captain.
 After Gambino's death, Guts becomes a wandering warrior whose combat prowess attracts Griffith, leader of the Band of the Hawk.
 Griffith defeats him in battle and compels him to join the mercenary group.
 During his time with the Hawks, Guts learns of Griffith's ambition to rule a kingdom and the mysterious Crimson Behelit he possesses.
 The demonic warrior Nosferatu Zodd spares their lives upon recognizing the Behelit, warning Guts that his bond with Griffith will bring calamity.
 As Griffith rises in Midland's political circles, Guts grows close to Casca, the Hawks' sole female commander.
 Upon hearing Griffith declare that he only regards those with their own dreams as equals, Guts resolves to leave the Hawks to seek his own purpose.
 Griffith refuses unless Guts defeats him in single combat.
-Though victorious, Guts' departure triggers Griffith's downfall, leading to his arrest after he seduces Princess Charlotte.
+Though victorious, Guts's departure triggers Griffith's downfall, leading to his arrest after he seduces Princess Charlotte.
 Tortured and broken, Griffith loses the Behelit, and the Midland army annihilates most of the Hawks in a brutal ambush.
-The Skull Knight warns Guts of an impending Eclipse, prompting him to rejoin the survivors and rescue Griffith.
+Guts, separated and unaware of these events, is confronted by The Skull Knight who warns Guts of an impending Eclipse.
+A year after separation from his comrades, Guts learns of a sneak attack on the Band of the Hawk, prompting him to rejoin the survivors and rescue Griffith.
 During this time, Guts and Casca confess their love for one another.

 The rescued Griffith is left physically ruined, but when his Behelit activates, it summons the Eclipse—a convergence of realms where the Godhand offer him godhood in exchange for sacrificing his comrades.
 Branded as offerings, the Hawks are slaughtered by Apostles, demonic beings once human, with only Guts and Casca surviving.
 Griffith, reborn as the demonic Femto, rapes Casca as Guts loses an eye and arm trying to protect her.
 The Skull Knight rescues them, but Casca is left mentally broken.
 Marked by the Brand of Sacrifice, Guts entrusts Casca to the care of the blacksmith Godo, his adopted daughter Erica, and Rickert—the only Hawk untouched by the Eclipse—before arming himself with the Dragonslayer and a prosthetic arm.
 He wages a vengeful war against Apostles while being haunted by the Demon Child, his and Casca's unborn son, corrupted by Femto's violation.